10 Best Campgrounds near Missoula, MT

 Missoula is an adventure-packed city in Western Montana and an excellent base camp to explore the state's great outdoors.
 Rocky Mountain peaks and Lolo National Forest surround this university city in every direction, and the town becomes a particular hot spot come summer.
 During this time of year, campgrounds, hotel rooms, and places to stay become valuable commodities.

 Missoula has a few private campgrounds close to the city, like the Missoula KOA near Reserve Street.
 However, most of the camping opportunities surround the town and are within a short drive.
-These places to pitch a tent or park an RV include Forest Service campgrounds and hot spring resorts, and they are all excellent jumping-off points for memorable Montana adventures.
+These places to pitch a tent or park an RV include Forest Service campgrounds and hot spring resorts and are excellent jumping-off points for memorable Montana adventures.

 Every developed campground comes with standard amenities like a parking space, fire ring, and picnic table.
 Other developed sites include electricity, Wi-Fi, and shower houses.
 Dispersed camping is also an abundant option in the national forest, with no fees and no amenities.